ardangelo/beepberry-keyboard-driver/README.md

 - Holding End Call runs the power-off routine on the RP2040, but does not send an actual key to Linux
 - Physical Alt is mapped to symbols via the keymap file
 - Symbol is mapped to AltGr (Right Alt), mapped to more symbols via the keymap file
+- Physical Alt + Enter is mapped to Tab

 Integrates with [Sharp DRM driver](https://github.com/ardangelo/sharp-drm-driver)